ISSN: 0186-1042 ISSN-e: 2448-8410

 About the Journal

-Accounting and Management (Contaduría y Administración) is a quarterly journal aimed at the academic community.
-This publication is peer-reviewed through a double-blind review process by national and international reviewers.
-Accounting and Management (Contarudía y Administración) aims to contribute to the advancement of scientific and technical knowledge in the accounting and administrative disciplines.
-The journal is included in the Scopus and Scimago Journal & Country Rank (SJR) indexes; therefore, accepted papers must offer rigorous analyses with a regional and/or global scope—and not only: case studies and/or local studies, descriptive, exploratory, and/or correlational studies—so that all conclusions presented are solidly supported.
-Accounting and Management (Contaduría y Administración) publishes original academic research papers in Spanish and English on the following areas of knowledge:
+Accounting & Management (Contaduría y Administración) is a quarterly journal aimed at the academic community.
+This publication follows a double-blind peer review process conducted by national and international reviewers.
+Accounting & Management (Contaduría y Administración) seeks to contribute to the advancement of scientific and technical knowledge in the accounting and administrative disciplines.
+The journal is indexed in Scopus and SCImago Journal & Country Rank (SJR); therefore, accepted papers must provide rigorous analyses with global, regional, and/or country-level scope, rather than merely case studies and/or local studies (state, municipality, or city level), descriptive or exploratory studies, and/or correlational approaches, ensuring that all conclusions presented are solidly supported.
+Accounting & Management (Contaduría y Administración) publishes original academic research papers in Spanish and English in the following areas of knowledge:

 • Management